 Green bean plants are grouped into two main groups based on their growth habit.
 Each of them requires different maintenance because they have different characteristics.

-Therefore, it is important for you to know how to plant green beans if you want to achieve success in planting them.
+Therefore, you need to know how to plant green beans if you want to achieve success in planting them.
 Those two main groups are:

 8. Green Bean Characteristics in General